 About Rock Spring Children's Center

 Rock Spring Children's Center is a non profit, 501(c)(3), child care organization with a mission of providing affordable, quality child care and preschool services to families of the local community.
 The School serves over 150 local families and employs over 45 dedicated and loving child care professionals and teachers.
-In addition, the School uses its nonprofit status to fundraise each year so that it can offer education benefits for the School's hard working and dedicated teachers, improve the School so that it better serves the community, and offer a limited number of scholarships to local families with economic need.
+In addition, the School uses its nonprofit status to fundraise each year so that it can offer education benefits for the School's hard working and dedicated teachers, improve the School so that it better serves the community, and offer several partial scholarships to local families with economic need.

-Rock Spring Children’s Center (“Rock Spring” or “the School”) is non-discriminatory with regard to race, color, religion, and creed.
+Rock Spring Children’s Center (“Rock Spring” or “the School”) is non-discriminatory with regard to race, color, sexual orientation, religion, and creed.
 Our School offers children an environment where they can develop healthy attitudes, an eagerness to learn, a trust in those who care for them, and an awareness that they are special and loved.
-Individual needs are met in a stimulating, nurturing program, and talents are developed through shared experiences and a strong educational curriculum.
+Individual needs are met in a stimulating, nurturing program, and talents are developed through shared experiences and a strong, play-based, educational curriculum.

 We believe that, as a community, we can provide the best environment possible for our children when we all work together to pool our talents and resources.
 Such a cooperative spirit is the best solution to the challenge we face in balancing the many complex demands of today’s world.
 When our families join our community and experience this cooperative spirit, it quickly becomes apparent why so many have come to see our school as a very special place and an extension of their families.